Shard polytopes

 Already setting the coefficients~$\coeffSP_\arc = 1$, this construction recovers relevant realizations of specific quotient fans mentioned above.
 For the sylvester congruence, all shard polytopes are faces of the standard simplex and the Minkowski sum~$\shardPolytope[\arcs_\equiv]$ is the classical associahedron of~\cite{ShniderSternberg, Loday, Postnikov}.
-More generally, for the $\arc$-Cambrian congruence, the Minkowski sum~$\shardPolytope[\arcs_\equiv]$ is the $\arc$-associahedron of~\cite{HohlwegLange}.
+More generally, for the $\arc$-Cambrian congruence, the Minkowski sum~$\shardPolytope[\arcs_\arc]$ is the $\arc$-associahedron of~\cite{HohlwegLange}.
 In contrast, we show that the standard permutahedron is not a Minkowski sum of dilated shard polytopes, although other realizations of the braid fan are.

-\para{Type cones and shard polytopes} Pursueing the quest for elementary Minkowski summands, one could ask whether shard polytopes can be further decomposed into even simpler pieces.
+\para{Type cones and shard polytopes} Pursuing the quest for elementary Minkowski summands, one could ask whether shard polytopes can be further decomposed into even simpler polytopes.
 However, we show that shard polytopes are elementary geometric and combinatorial objects.